 About The Cooper Companies

 The Cooper Companies, Inc. ("Cooper") is a global medical device company publicly traded on the NYSE Euronext (NYSE:COO).
 Cooper is dedicated to being A Quality of Life Company™ with a focus on delivering shareholder value.
 Cooper operates through two business units, CooperVision and CooperSurgical.
 CooperVision brings a refreshing perspective on vision care with a commitment to crafting a wide range of high-quality products for contact lens wearers and providing focused practitioner support.
 CooperSurgical focuses on supplying women's health clinicians with market-leading products and treatment options to improve the delivery of healthcare to women.
-Headquartered in Pleasanton, Calif., Cooper has approximately 8,000 employees with products sold in over 100 countries.
+Headquartered in Pleasanton, Calif., Cooper has close to 10,000 employees with products sold in over 100 countries.
 For more information, please visit www.coopercos.com.